 CHARLES E. BEVERIDGE RESEARCH FELLOWSHIP

-The Charles E. Beveridge Research Fellowship honors an eminent scholar, Series Editor of The Papers of Frederick Law Olmsted, and devoted friend of Frederick Law Olmsted National Historic Site and its archives and collections.
+The Charles E. Beveridge Research Fellowship honors the eminent scholar, Series Editor of The Papers of Frederick Law Olmsted, and devoted friend of Frederick Law Olmsted National Historic Site (Olmsted NHS) and its archives and collections.
 The Fellowship is intended to encourage the use of these archives and foster the continued development of Olmsted scholarship.
-One Fellowship is awarded annually.
-This stipend may be used to defray the living or travel costs for one individual who wishes to come to Brookline to conduct research at Frederick Law Olmsted National Historic Site Flickr page.
+Many of the Olmsted firm’s plans, drawings and photographs can be viewed online on the Frederick Law Olmsted National Historic Site Flickr page.
 The Olmsted Research Guide Online is a searchable database list of plans, drawings, and photographs found at Olmsted NHS as well as correspondence and reports held at the Library of Congress.
 Additional information on the Archives and collections at Frederick Law Olmsted National Historic Site can be found at the Olmsted NHS website.

-CHARLES E. BEVERIDGE FELLOWSHIPS
+2022 CHARLES E. BEVERIDGE FELLOWSHIP RECIPIENT